salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 - There is one row in the Workspace
 - There is information like the name of the variable (a), its value, the size, number of bytes, and class

-To modify what is shown in the workspace, you can add or remove columns in the table by clicking on the upside triangle in the Workspace header to bring up the  contextual menu.
+To modify what is shown in the workspace, you can add or remove columns in the table by clicking on the inverted triangle in the Workspace header to bring up the contextual menu.
 Under the "Choose Columns" submenu, select the following:

 ![image_1.png](images/X1_MATLAB_Intro_media_image_1.png)

 ## Variable Editor

 Double-clicking on a variable in the workspace brings up the Variable Editor.
-Here, you can edit or copy variable content as if you were using a spreadsheet editor
+Here, you can edit or copy variable content as if you were using a spreadsheet editor.

 ![image_2.png](images/X1_MATLAB_Intro_media_image_2.png)

 ## Ribbon Interface

-MATLAB has a context-sensitive toolbar called the ribbon interface
+MATLAB has a context-sensitive toolbar called the ribbon interface.

 ![image_3.png](images/X1_MATLAB_Intro_media_image_3.png)